-- Size of the Natural Heritage System (NHS): increase from 9.5% of total City area to 12%-14%. - NHS linkages: 75% of the watercourses have vegetation for at least 30 m on either side (currently at 62%); and - NHS Quality: substantially improve overall terrestrial and aquatic quality across the City using 2013 as a baseline. - Urban Forest Canopy: increase from 15% of total City area to 15%-20%.
+- Size of the Natural Heritage System (NHS): increase from 9.5% of total City area to 12%-14% (i.e. a 1% increase equates to 292.4 ha (723 ac). - NHS linkages: 75% of the watercourses have vegetation for at least 30 m (98 ft) on either side (currently at 62%); - NHS Quality: substantially improve overall terrestrial and aquatic quality across the City using 2013 as a baseline; and - Urban Forest Canopy: increase from 15% of total City area to 15%-20%

-A comprehensive list of targets and explanatory notes, is provided in the table titled Recommended Natural Heritage System and Urban Forest targets for 2033 (Appendix 1, Executive Summary, page x).
+A comprehensive list of targets and explanatory notes is provided in the table titled Recommended Natural Heritage System and Urban Forest targets for 2033 (Appendix 1, page x).

-The proposed NH&UFS' vision, guiding principles and objectives were well received and public feedback was overall supportive of the recommended strategies and the identified Targets.
+The proposed NH&UFS' vision, guiding principles and objectives were well received and public feedback was overall supportive of the recommended strategies and the identified targets.